Romania president re-appoints arch rival Ponta as PM

 The European Union criticised Ponta, a 40-year-old lawyer, for undermining the rule of law in a failed attempt to impeach Basescu in July.
 The dispute delayed policymaking in the EU's second-poorest state and sent its currency to a record low.

-That stoked speculation that the rightist Basescu, a blunt former sea captain known for his outspoken and combative nature, might nominate someone else from the USL to try to split the alliance of leftists, liberals and conservatives.
+Speculation had been rife that Basescu, a blunt former sea captain known for his outspoken and combative nature, might nominate someone else from the USL to try to split the alliance of leftists, liberals and conservatives.

 The row raised doubts about how quickly Romania could seal an IMF deal to replace a 5-billion-euro ($6.6-billion) agreement that expires early next year and Ponta will have to balance that with easing austerity and reviving a recession-hit economy.

-Ponta told reporters on Monday that he expected his government to win parliamentary approval on Friday, after which he would focus on IMF talks and passing a budget for 2013.

-"We have entered a period of normality, which is strange - we have not had this for so many years," he said.

-The leu was barely moved by the announcement and borrowing costs eased to 6.24 percent for one-year debt.
+The leu was barely moved by the announcement.
 Dealers said Ponta's re-appointment had been largely priced in last week when the currency rose to its highest since August.

+"It's clear that some constitutional changes would be envisaged but meanwhile a new deal with the IMF is a certain priority as the only solution to support Romania and Romanians," Norica Nicolai, vice president of the USL's liberal wing, told Reuters.

 PRESSING PROBLEMS